RyanGupta16/type2write/README.md

 # type2write

-A modern, Apple-inspired web app that converts typed text into realistic, human-like handwriting on ruled paper.
+A modern, website that converts typed text into realistic, human-like handwriting on ruled paper.
 Built with HTML, CSS, and JavaScript.
 Responsive, minimal, and ready for Vercel deployment.

 ## Features
 - **Handwriting Converter:** Instantly turn typed text into handwritten output on A4/ruled paper.